-Rock and Roll Hall of Fame inductee
+- Rock & Roll Hall of Fame (induction class of 2013)

 - Star on the Hollywood Walk of Fame

 - Four GRAMMY nominations

 - Lifetime Achievement Award - GRAMMY Foundation Northwest Chapter

 - Lifetime Achievement - VH1 Rock Honors

 - Image Award: Lifetime Achievement for Excellence in Songwriting - ASCAP

 - Rock & Roll Hall of Fame Museum - Exhibit

-Electric Music Project Museum - Exhibit
+- Electronic Music Project Museum - Exhibit

 Philanthropic Involvements & Contributions: